EU-based team · 20+ years

 • User impersonation with full audit trail - debug customer issues as them, every session logged for accountability

-• Usage metrics and health dashboard — MRR, churn, active users, error rates — in one internal view
+• Usage metrics and health dashboard - MRR, churn, active users, error rates, all in one internal view

 • Customisable for your support workflow - built around how your ops team actually works, not a generic admin panel